Jake Marisnick Player Props: Tigers vs. Blue Jays

 Jake Marisnick At The Plate

-- Marisnick is batting .221 with three doubles, two triples, two home runs and three walks.
+- Marisnick has three doubles, two triples, two home runs and three walks while batting .221.

-- He has homered in two of 28 games played this year, and in 2.7% of his plate appearances.
+- In 28 games played this season, he has gone deep in two of them.

-- In six games this year (21.4%), Marisnick has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (21.4%), Marisnick has picked up an RBI, including two games with multiple runs batted in.

-- In seven of 28 games this season, he has scored, including multiple runs once.
+- In seven of 28 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.